 Want to add a pop of colour to your bedroom?
-We’ve got an earthy recipe to add some creative fun to your indoors with your very own DIY succulent jar!
+We’ve got a recipe to add some creative fun to your indoor space with your very own DIY succulent jar!

 A succulent plant

 A mason jar

 You can change out your jar for a colourful container or hanging basket.
 These can be placed anywhere in the house where you and your succulent are happy. 😇

 Ready to decorate your jar for your own power plant?
 Let’s get crafting! 🌱

 The word succulent means juicy and tender and it comes from the Latin word sucus, which means ‘juice’ or ‘sap’.
 A succulent is a plant that stores water in its leaves, so that's why they often look thick, fleshy and succulent.
 This also means that they thrive in dry environments, making them great for the indoors!